transformatek/docker-usecases/postgis-on-docker.md

-# Setting up PostGIS/PostgreSQL/Geoserver on docker
+# Setting up PostGIS/PostgreSQL on docker

-This use case illustrate how to build a webmapping application using microservices architecture based on docker container technology
+This use case illustrate how to setup PostGIS/PostgreSQL that can be used to build an application using microservices architecture based on docker container technology.

+## Prerequisite

+- a proper docker installation on the machine.

 ## Setup PostGIS/PostgreSQL

-### Getting PostGIS image

 Pull the image
 ```